Prepare Your Business for EU Single-Use Plastics Directive: Key Compliance Steps for Indian Exporters

 Know the Directive’s Scope

-The SUP Directive bans 10 littered single-use items (e.g., plates, straws, cotton buds) and targets fishing gear while mandating 25–30% recycled content in bottles by 2029.
 Indian exporters of semi-finished plastics, packaging films, and gear components face downstream restrictions when EU clients process these into final products.
-Fisheries face circular design rules for nets and lines to combat ghost gear (10% of global marine litter).
+Fisheries face circular design requirements for nets and lines to address ghost gear, which is widely recognized as a significant contributor to marine litter.

 Address Supply Chain Gaps

-GSP+ lacks regional cumulation, so Indian value-addition isn’t recognized if plastics are processed outside India before EU entry.
+Limitations in GSP+ regional cumulation can affect how Indian value addition is recognized, particularly when plastics are further processed outside India before entering the EU.
 MSMEs supplying EU brands must verify origin across multi-tier chains to meet recycled content documentation—without EU-recognized Indian certifications, verification delays hit cost-competitive exporters hardest.

 Tackle Fishing Gear Compliance